masego24/ckanext-federgob/README-en.md

 If you manually edit the file `fields.conf` instead of using the script `config.py` you must run `merge_metadata.py` → `sudo python merge_metadata.py` to update the changes.

 To test the metadata generation, run `federatedatosgob.py` →  `sudo python federatedatosgob.py`.
-If everything works fine, all the datasets in the catalog should be displayed and the metadata could be accessed in the url: **{-URL-CATALOG-}**/federator.rdf .
+If everything works fine, all the datasets in the catalog should be in an RDF file under `/ckanext-federgob/ckanext/federgob/public/`.

+Finally, since the RDF file containing the metadata will be used by the federator, it is necessary to create a link with a redirection to the mentioned file.

 #### Automatic updates